-In his inaugural speech Marcos Zimmermann pronounced himself as a militant of purist photography, that characterized by the direct shoot and the ability to "capture the essence of things".
+In the adress at the opening of his retrospective Marcos Zimmermann declared himself as a militant of purist photography, that characterized by the direct shoot and the ability to "capture the essence of things".
 In this sense, he expressed his rejection towards curators trained in art history, who enter to the field of photography "without knowing anything about it" and are accomplices that contemporary production "is more and more similar to interiors decoration", since "they intend to make photography something that is not".

 100 numbered curatorial texts.